neelsmith/PolytonicGreek.jl/docs/src/guide/strcat.md

 Several functions simplify composing a string.

-**Example**: composte a perfect active verb form from a stem and ending:
+**Example**: compose a perfect active verb form from a stem and ending:

 ```@example str
 using PolytonicGreek